Connor-Miller/loot/CONTEXT.md

 definition makes unrepresentable.
 _Avoid_: "review ferry" (it is not a ferry pass), catch-up-on-review.

+**Carry** *(ADR 0039 build, #362; `DagRepo::carry_line`)* — the bridge's
+diverged-line reconcile: replay the self-authored suffix of a line that fell behind git `main` onto the landed tip as **superseding versions** — same change id, same subject, single parent, the stale original kept as a predecessor (ADR 0031/0032) — instead of minting a `ferry: reconcile git main` merge change.
+This is what keeps landed history at exactly one commit per change when a behind-anchor [[Lane]] lands (ADR 0036's queued land, as amended).
+A genuinely conflicted carry **bounces**: nothing minted, conflicts recorded for `loot resolve`, and on re-land the resolution change *folds into* the carried commit (recognized by the #337 resolution-subject shape) rather than trailing it.
+A suffix this repo did not author falls back to the merge shape — re-authoring foreign or git-native work would forge provenance.
+_Avoid_: rebase (git's word for a history *rewrite* — the carry deletes nothing), reconcile-merge (the shape it replaces).

 **Position** *(#324, shipped this wave)* — ADR 0034's "position is place, not state" lifted into its own module (`crates/loot-cli/src/position.rs`): the three fields that name where a [[Workspace]] sits — the dock, the